 He completed additional administrative course work at Ashland University and was awarded his Ohio Administrative License in 2003.
 Matt is entering his third decade serving staff and students.
 In addition to his work as curriculum director, Matt also enjoys spending time with his family and friends, training for marathons, boating, woodworking and working in his yard.

-Brett is in his first year as the principal at Streetsboro High School.
+Brett is the principal at Streetsboro High School.
 Prior to that, he served three years as the principal at Willowick Middle School, part of the Willoughby-Eastlake City Schools, and one year as the assistant principal there.
 He began his teaching career at Normandy High School, teaching Social Studies, in particular US history.
 He also student-taught and began his educational career at Solon High School.

 Brett graduated from Solon High School in 2006, and earned a Bachelor’s Degree in History from John Carroll University in 2010.
 He graduated with his Master’s in Educational Leadership in 2016 from Concordia University (Chicago), and is wrapping up his Superintendent Licensure from Ursuline College in April 2021.